-Before feeding the kitten, mix well until there are no lumps in the formula.
+Before feeding the kitten, mix the formula well until there are no lumps.
 Keeping the kitten on its belly, with its head upright, tilt the bottle and allow the kitten to suck.
 If the kitten has a problem sucking, you may use a syringe without a needle for feeding during the first few days and graduate to a kitten bottle by the end of the first week.
 After each feeding, the kitten should be burped by holding it to your chest with the head elevated.
 Gently tap its back with your fingertips.

 The first week of the kitten's life, feed it approximately 1 milliliter ten times per day, every two hours.
 Each day, increase by .5 milliliter.
 By the second week, the kitten should be eating approximately 5 to 7 milliliters per day.

 After the second week, decrease the frequency of feedings to once every four hours.
 The kitten's weight should double by the end of its second week of life.
 Gradually add a small amount of soft kitten food to the mixture toward the end of the fourth week.